truchas/truchas/src/2d-truchas/heat_transfer/test/linear/README.md

 normal flux values would not remain consistent with the linear solution after rotating or perturbing the boundary geometry.

+The HTC variants exercise the same linear profile with a 30-degree mesh
+rotation:

+- `input_quad_x_htc.json` and `test_quad_x_htc.py` use quadrilaterals;
+- `input_tri_x_htc.json` and `test_tri_x_htc.py` use triangles.

+All four sides use HTC conditions.
+The left and right sides have nonzero exchange with constant ambient temperatures, while the top and bottom sides use the spatially varying analytic temperature as the ambient temperature.
+Thus these cases test both nonzero HTC fluxes and evaluation of a spatial ambient-temperature function on a rotated mesh.

 The analytic checkers compare the final cell temperatures with the appropriate cell-center profile.
 Each case is run in both serial and four-process configurations.
 All analytic checks use a `1e-10` tolerance.
 The triangle and